 The EPA’s Toxic Release inventory, known as the TRI, is a national database of toxic emissions self-reported by industrial sources.
 This analysis compared TRI emissions from the electric utilities sector to those from other sectors and ranked sources by total emissions by sector.
 Releases are calculated and self-reported by covered entities.
 Emissions of key power plant pollutants are reported to the TRI, including mercury, hydrochloric acid, and other hazardous metals.

 Top emitting power plants were identified based on toxic emissions reported to TRI.
 Power plant ownership information was drawn from “Benchmarking Air Emissions of the 100 Largest Electric Power Producers in the (2010).”
-Data on pollution control systems at specific plants was obtained from EPA’s National Electric Data System Database v.4.10 (2010).
+Data on pollution control systems at specific plants was obtained from EPA’s National Electric Energy Data System Database v.4.10 (2010).

 For the full methodology, see the analysis “Toxic Power: How Power Plants Contaminate Our Air and States,”